erostefano/patterns/README.md

 The idea is to divide business logic and persistence logic by using the DAO pattern.

 > Dividing the logic is called Separation of Concern.

+## Generic DAO
+To persist multiple domain objects you can use a generic data access object to avoid duplicate code.
+To achieve this you have to use Generics.